 Students withdrawing from any or all courses in a term must submit a written request to the Office of the Registrar.
 To access the withdrawal forms, log into the MyUSA portal, go to the Student Services tab, then click on the "Forms" link to access the Course Withdrawal Form.
 Submit the completed form to the Registrar for routing and approval.
-Upon approval, the Registrar assigns a grade of "W" and it becomes part of the student's official transcript.
+Upon approval, the Registrar assigns a grade of "W", and it becomes part of the student's official transcript.

-If a student withdraws from a course via written request within the first seven (7) days of the semester (the add/drop period), that course withdrawal is classified as a drop and the course is not subject to tuition or fees and does not appear on the student's transcript.
-All course withdrawals submitted after the end of the add/drop period (first seven days of the term) are subject to tuition and fees, as well as the corresponding refund policy, and do appear on the transcript as a course withdrawal.
+If a student withdraws from a course via written request within the first seven (7) days of the semester, that course withdrawal is classified as a drop and the course is not subject to tuition or fees and does not appear on the student's transcript.
+All course withdrawals submitted after the end of the drop period are subject to tuition and fees, as well as the corresponding refund policy, and do appear on the transcript as a course withdrawal.
 All course withdrawals are included in the calculation of maximum course withdrawals allowed in a student's program.